 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.22 2/26/2020 Barbara Barrigan- Parrilla place with California Indian Tribes regarding the cultural, spiritual significance of each site first before asking for input from general members of the SEC to pick a site.
 After such consultation, it would then make the most sense to consult with Delta levee engineers to understand floodplain/levee needs and to gain further understanding of soils (in addition to The DCA studies to select intake and shaft sites were focused on engineering considerations, including geotechnical conditions based upon available information and information provided by local reclamation districts.
 DWR will analyze potential changes due to implementation of the alternatives in the EIR, including potential changes to biological resoures and economic resources.
 DWR also will conduct Tribal Consultations.
 As the EIR progresses, it is possible that shaft locations may be re-evaluated and modified.
-Graham Bradner 5/27/2020 Responded S1.23 2/26/2020 Barbara Barrigan- Parrilla permitting will be required as for the construction of new roads.
+Graham Bradner 5/27/2020 Responded an effort being made to reduce pollution by choosing sites that S1.23 2/26/2020 Barbara Barrigan- Parrilla In order to construct train spurs, we believe the same type of permitting will be required as for the construction of new roads.
 Yes, trains are a good method for transporting materials in order to reduce pollution, but as with roads, evaluation of wetlands needs to be completed, as well as species impacts, and possibility of land acquisition from The DCA is currently evaluating a coordinated effort between roads, rails, and barges to deliver materials to the construction sites.
 As discussed at previous SEC meetings, each of these transit modes would have constraints and opportunities and would need to be implemented in a combination of activities.
-DWR will analyze changes in local and regional air quality due to implementation of the alternatives and develop mitigation measures to reduce significant adverse impacts as part of the EIR preparation.
-Jim Lorenzen 5/27/2020 Responded
+DWR will analyze changes in local and regional air quality due to implementation of the alternatives and develop mitigation measures to reduce significant adverse impacts as part of the Jim Lorenzen 5/27/2020 Responded Barging is a possible solution, but see earlier question.
+Water depth surveys would need to be completed to ensure feasibility of sites.
+We could not possibly determine best sites without that data.
+Last, there needs to be a full comparison of pollution estimates from trucks vs. trains vs. barges - with an understanding of what will be electric and what won't.
+Our greatest concern is that the combination of increased barge,

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.24 2/26/2020 Barbara Barrigan- Parrilla not count using the materials The Delta is filled with legacy Mercury which will methylize when it comes into contact with water filled with nitrates from agriculture - particularly on the San Joaquin side of the Delta which receives ag discharge from upstream.
-How can such soil be used for levee reinforcement or at an expanded forebay at Clifton Court?
-The State Water Resources Control Board has strict standards regarding levee materials, dredging and spoils in the Delta.
-Moreover, as RTM is transported, how will the spoils be kept from becoming airborne?
-Prior testing under WaterFix indicated Chromium 6 and arsenic present in soil samples.
-We simply must see the alternative data that indicates that the within an approximate tunnel horizon and including various additives typical of tunneling operations.
-These samples were then laboratory tested for geotechnical properties and environmental consituents.
-Based on the testing performed to date, the RTM appears to meet the geotechnical specifications for embankment fill surrounding a clay core within the embankment.
-Environmental testing found that metal concentrations were generally consistent with background naturally occuring levels in surface soils and would not mobilize into adjacent soil or water bodies, including the Southern Forebay.
-The DCA intends to continue evaluations of potential reuse of RTM and will perform additional sampling, testing, and evaluation in the future to confirm appropriate applications.
-Material reuse or disposal will be in compliance with all State and federal standards.
-Transport of the RTM or any other soil material would be conducted in a manner to avoid dust issues, including the use of covered rail cars or trucks Graham Bradner 5/27/2020 Responded S1.25 2/26/2020 Sean Wirth The northern most intake is problematic given its proximity to the sandhill crane roost sites in north Stone Lakes.
-This roosting site is the most constrained by development in our region and as such the most problematic if it is abandoned due the construction of the intakes. construction and operations of the intakes in the EIR.
-As this analysis continues, it is possible that the intake locations or plans could be Gwen Buchholz 5/27/2020 Responded
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.24 2/26/2020 Barbara Barrigan- Parrilla not count using the materials The Delta is filled with legacy Mercury which will methylize when it comes into contact with water filled with nitrates from agriculture - particularly on the San Joaquin side of the Delta which receives ag discharge from Transport of the RTM or any other soil material would be conducted in a manner to avoid dust issues, including the use of covered rail cars or trucks 5/27/2020 Responded S1.25 2/26/2020 Sean Wirth The northern most intake is problematic given its proximity to the sandhill crane roost sites in north Stone Lakes.
+This roosting site is the most constrained by development in our region and as such the most problematic if it is abandoned due the construction of the intakes.
+DWR will evaluate changes in aquatic and terrestrial resources due to construction and operations of the intakes in the EIR.
+As this analysis continues, it is possible that the intake locations or plans could be modified.
+Gwen Buchholz 5/27/2020 Responded